embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ## Gateway General Ack

+- **Description**: This ack is used to notify reg. corner error cases that may happen during runtime, like device running out of memory, failed to initialize a partition, etc.,

 | Parameter Name | Example Value | Value Type | Value Range |
 | :------------: | :-----------: | :--------: | :---------: |
 |    PacketId    |      11       |   Number   |     11      |